Updates to this guidance

 Information about the vaccine, why it's important and supporting its rollout

-In addition to this guidance, we need to be familiar with the guide for staff and managers about the COVID-19 vaccine and why it is important.
+Ensure you are familiar with the guide for staff and managers about the COVID-19 vaccine and why it is important.

 Staff resource: COVID-19 vaccination guide | Te Pae (PDF 219 KB)